 \section{Introduction}

 Recommender systems are shifting from static predictors toward interactive agents.
-Recent agentic recommenders in web applications, such as online shopping assistants and movie finders, cast the system as a large language model (LLM) agent that can plan, reason, call tools, and interact with users \cite{yao2023react}.
+Recent agentic recommenders in web applications, such as online shopping assistants and movie finders, cast the system as a large language model (LLM) agent that can plan, reason, call tools, and interact with users \cite{huang2025towards,xia2025selection}.
 These systems usually follow one of two patterns.
-The first uses a single LLM agent in a plan–and–execute loop \cite{wang2024recmind,huang2025recommender} that reasons step-wise and calls retrieval or recommendation tools but still acts as a single decision-maker, making it hard to draw on diverse preference signals.
+The first uses a single LLM agent in a plan–and–execute loop \cite{xia2025sand,huang2025recommender} that reasons step-wise and calls retrieval or recommendation tools but still acts as a single decision-maker, making it hard to draw on diverse preference signals \cite{shen2025simultaneous}.
 The second organizes multiple LLM agents into task-decomposition pipelines with generic dialogue or planning roles \cite{wang2024macrec,fang2024multi,yu2025thought}.
-These multi-agent designs introduce role specialization and coordination , but their roles are loosely tied to preference signal sources such as similar users or relevant items.
+These multi-agent designs introduce role specialization and coordination, but their roles are loosely tied to preference signal sources such as similar users or relevant items.
 Thus, while these approaches improve interactivity and tool use, they lack an effective way to bring collaborative signals into the agentic recommendation process.

-As the foundation for many modern recommender systems, collaborative filtering (CF) has long shown that similar users and relevant items hold strong predictive value \cite{resnick1994grouplens,sarwar2001itemcf}.
-Neural CF models \cite{he2017neural} further capture such signals with learned representations.
+As the foundation for many modern recommender systems, collaborative filtering (CF) has long shown that similar users and relevant items hold strong predictive value \cite{resnick1994grouplens,sarwar2001itemcf,xia2023user}.
 Recent AgentCF \cite{zhang2024agentcf} extends this idea by modeling users and items as LLM agents that interact under logged user–item histories for behavior simulation.
 Despite these advances, most LLM-based agentic recommenders still treat user–item histories only as context in prompts and do not structure or combine neighborhood evidence as CF does.
 As a result, they struggle to take advantage of the collaborative signals during recommendation, especially when similar users and correlated items provide complementary information.